berkeley-scf/r-bootcamp-fall-2022/README.md

 In prior years, we've had two tracks, with one track serving to provide a slower pace for those with no experience with R or other programming languages.
 Unfortunately, this year we do not have staffing to support two tracks.

 If you have no R experience and little programming experience in other languages, you are likely to find the pace too quick.
-Therefore we recommend that you attend on of the D-Lab's R Fundamentals workshops.
-In particular there will be [a workshop the week of August 15](https://dlab.berkeley.edu/events/more-d-lab-events-and-workshops-coming-soon/2022-08-15) (the week before classes start).
+Therefore we recommend that you attend one of the [D-Lab](https://dlab.berkeley.edu)'s R Fundamentals workshops.
+In particular there will be [a workshop the week of August 15](https://dlab.berkeley.edu/events/more-d-lab-events-and-workshops-coming-soon/2022-08-15) (the week before classes start) as well as workshops later in the semester.

 ## Registration